shashichander009/flask-hr-project/README.md

 flask db init
 ```

-Now you have to run following command.
+Now you have to run the following command.
 Make sure the above database is created.

 ```bash
 flask db migrate